|Project Name||West Springfield|

 |Owner||A & D Hydro, Inc.|

-The Westfield River is a major tributary of the Connecticut River.
-The Westfield and Connecticut Rivers confluence is about 7 miles north of the Massachusetts/Connecticut border.
+The West Springfield Project is located on the Westfield River, a major tributary of the Connecticut River.
+The Westfield and Connecticut Rivers confluence is about 7 miles north of the Massachusetts/ Connecticut border.
 Ground elevation at the confluence of the Westfield and Connecticut Rivers is about 48 feet msl.

 The West Springfield Project consists of : an 18-foot-high, 447.5-foot-long timber crib dam with a dam crest elevation of 92.80 feet above mean sea level (msl) that creates a 20-acreimpoundment; a 2,610-foot-long, 50-foot-wide power canal with concrete headworks containing six gates; a concrete and brick powerhouse about 60 feet long, 54 feet wide, and 63 feet high containing two vertical Francis turbines connected to two 480-volt generators; and a tailrace approximately 157 feet in length and having a width varying from 30 to 48 feet.
 There are no primary transmission lines included in the project.